 Guinea gained independence from France on October 2, 1958.
 From 2000 to 2010, the country experienced political instability as a result of incursions by rebels and seizure of power by the military.
 The country returned to civilian rule in 2010.
 In 2014, the country was hit by an outbreak of Ebola which claimed many lives.
 Bauxite is one of the country’s major exports.
 Guinea also exports banana, peanuts, coffee, pineapple and palm oil.

-Restrictive media laws, government interference, intimidation, physical violence and lack of funding contribute to a difficult media environment in Guinea.
-Violence against journalist became common in 2009 and 2010 during the transition to democracy.
+Restrictive media laws, government interference, intimidation, physical violence and inadequate funding contribute to a difficult media environment in Guinea.
+Violence against journalists became more prevalent in 2009 and 2010 during the transition to democracy.
 Several journalists fled the country and some private media also suspended operations temporarily for fear of recriminations.
-The government used laws to imprison journalists and close down opposition media houses on charges of defamation.

 The country’s record of press freedom and freedom of expression violations remains relatively high.
 From 2014 to 2018 for instance, Guinea’s record of violations came third only after Nigeria and Ghana.
 Journalists are often subjected to physical attacks, arrests, suspension by the media regulator and intimidation by political party affiliates.